katcipis/sophia/notes/articles/firecracker.md

 ```

 And that sums up perfectly the core idea of Firecracker, strip down QEMU to
-the very essential required just to run programs built for Linux:
+the very essential required just to run programs built for Linux/x86/x64:

 ```
 QEMU contains > 1.4 million lines of code, and can require up to 270 unique